 In the rainy season of 2016, facing the prospect of a further crisis of water availability in the subsequent dry season, local officials were confident that the needs of domestic water users would be met; however the challenge remained how to meet the needs of rice farmers, as the following quote reveals:

 “Both the RID and the government think that there will be a water crisis in the next dry season.
 Actually I think that there won’t be any crisis in meeting domestic water and consumption needs.
 But there will just be a crisis for dry season agriculture.
-Which leads us to think how are we going to bring water into the reservoir to meet the needs of the dry season farmers.”
+Which leads us to think how we are going to bring water into the reservoir to meet the needs of the dry season farmers.”

 The scientific expertise of meteorology and hydrology, supported by a series of modelling tools is highly influential in informing the overall analysis of the problem.
 However, this expertise is informed by rather limited and sporadic data.
-Moreover, some key actors have their own models and data that are designed for their own specific needs and it is not clear how this diversity of information is pulled together for a comprehensive, holistic analysis.
+Moreover, some key actors and organisations have their own models and data that are designed for their own specific needs and it is not clear how this diversity of information is pulled together for a comprehensive, holistic analysis.

 There appears to be a high degree of dependence on historical data (rainfall data of 15 years and accumulated water inflow over 39 years) and assessment of historical trends with the assumption that the current years of crisis are ‘unusual’ and that these trends will reassert themselves in the near future.
 As an example, the water level in Ubol Ratana Dam was at 21% of its full capacity in June 2016 (515 million cubic meters), with demand at 581 million cubic meters.
 According to projected demand it was anticipated that by July there would be only 430 million cubic meters of water remaining.
 Faced by a major disaster, local state actors were stoical and quietly optimistic; confident in the data they had received, irrespective of global threats from climate change or El Nino/La Nina.